ibm-cloud-docs/vmwaresolutions/vcenter/cloud_modern_bundle_overview.md

 ### IBM-provided licenses and fees
 {: #cloud_modern_bundle_overview-license-and-fee}

-The following licenses are included with your Single-node Trial for Migration and App Modernization instance order:
+The following licenses are included with your Single-node for Migration and App Modernization instance order:

 * VMware vSphere Enterprise Plus 6.7u2
 * VMware vCenter Server 6.5
 * VMware NSX Service Providers Advanced Edition 6.4
-* Red Hat OpenShift for VMware 4.2
+* Red Hat OpenShift for VMware 4.4

-Single-node Trial for Migration and App Modernization instances do not support Bring Your Own License (BYOL).
+Single-node for Migration and App Modernization instances do not support Bring Your Own License (BYOL).
 {:note}

 ## Technical specifications for HCX
 {: #cloud_modern_bundle_overview-hcx-tech-specs}

-The Single-node Trial for Migration and App Modernization includes HCX.
+The Single-node for Migration and App Modernization includes HCX.
 The following components are ordered and included in the HCX service.

 On-premises HCX instances include only licensing and activation.
 {:note}